deepak2717/sonarqube-jenkins-lab/README.md

-This project is an example of how to add SonarQube quality gates to a Jenkins build using the SonarQube Scanner Jenkins plugin.
+This project is an example of how to add SonarQube quality gates to a Jenkins Build using the SonarQube Scanner Jenkins plugin.

 For a full walkthrough, see the [accompanying article](https://tomgregory.com/sonarqube-quality-gates-in-jenkins-build-pipeline).